goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 <a href="http://www.w3schools.com/css/" target="_blank">CSS Tutorial</a>
 Writing CSS code with hand is tedious, so generally CSS frameworks like [bootstrap](http://getbootstrap.com/) are used.

+### Github

+You'll be required to use Github.com for submitting your code to our system. <a href="session1/Github/Github-Tutorial.md" target="_blank">Here</a> is our tutorial on getting setup with Github.com for this hack.
+You can learn advanced git <a href="https://www.atlassian.com/git/tutorials/what-is-git" target="_blank">here</a>.

+## Session 2

+Session 2 is about Javascript and jQuery.
+[Here](https://www.dropbox.com/s/hmzppk7q73ivg1q/Javascript%20%26%20jQuery.pptx?dl=0) is the slide for training session 2 and [here](session2) is the sample code.

 ### Javascript

 Javascript is an object-oriented programming language to create interactive effects within web browsers.